-However, at the core of your success lies your registration process.
-After you’ve drafted that awesome volunteer job description, you’ll start getting a lot of applicants to go through.
+At the core of a successful volunteer management program lies your registration process.
+After you’ve drafted your volunteer job description, you can begin assessing applicants and finding the best places for them in your volunteer program.
 But how can you efficiently keep track of everything?

-In this article, we’ll discuss these registration tips that can make your volunteer management process run smoothly:
+Your registration process can help set your organization out on the right track for proper volunteer management.
+In this article, we’ll discuss seven registration tips to help your volunteer management process run smoothly:

 - Customizable applications

 Effective volunteer management gives both your organization and your volunteers the resources they need for success.
 This can include comprehensive registration software, as well as learning opportunities to train volunteers in the skills they’ll need when working with your organization.
 Let’s get started.

 Determining who your target volunteer audience is and getting the word out should be the top items on your checklist, and once you’re ready to start accepting applications, look into customizable online registration software.

 There are several registration software solutions available, and many of them are geared towards different audiences.
 Be sure to choose a nonprofit-friendly solution that has the essential features you need, such as:

 - Customizable options, allowing you to add custom questions and information fields.

 - Embeddable forms so you can add it directly to your website.
 Then, applicants will know they’re giving their information to your nonprofit and not anyone else.

 - Reporting tools so you can easily search through your data and pinpoint the information that you need.